vemonet/gpu-workspace/README.md

 ## 🚀 Usage

+> Install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) to access NVIDIA GPUs inside docker containers if it has not yet been installed on the machine.

 ### 1. 🐳 Start the container

 **Using docker compose:** refer to the [`docker-compose.yml`](https://github.com/vemonet/gpu-workspace/blob/main/docker-compose.yml) file for a complete deployment configuration with GPU access.
 Start the container with: